erenyusufduran/path/09-blockchain/01-hyperledger/02-course/orderer-binary.md

 - **Metrics:** Configuration for collection of metrics emitted by orderer.
   - When Orderer Binary launched, it looks for the value in the environment variable **FABRIC_CFG_PATH**.
 This variable points to folder with _orderer.yaml_
   - If the environment variable fabric not set, orderer binary sends error.

+---

+## Orderer Configuration

+### Genesis Block & Ledger State

+- Orderer initialized without a system channel.
+  - Require manual channel creation step.
+- With a system channel
+  - Requires the genesis block.

+The initialization of the orderer is referred to as bootstrapping.
+In General section;

+- `BootstrapMethod`:
+- **none** - Without system channel
+- **file** - `BootstrapFile`: Location of the genesis block file

+In orderer.yaml file there is a BootstrapMethod in General section and BootstrapFile.

+There are two parameters that are available under the file ledger.
+First one is;

+- **Location:** Directory for the Ledger data (json or db files)
+  - If this i s not set then a temporary files used.
+- **Prefix:** Used as a prefix for temporary ledger files.

+If you have specificed location, then prefix is ignored in the file ledger section.

+In location folder, there is an index file it's our ledger data.
+In `launch.sh`, there is an environment variable `ORDERER_FILELEDGER_LOCATION`.
+This variable is the location also.